ErikKalkoken/evebuddy/README.md

 More features planned...

+## Privacy notes

+We understand and respect the privacy concerns of our fellow Eve Online players.
+Therefore all data of this app is stored locally (e.g. character tokens) and not shared with any 3rd party.
+Internet requests by this app are made to CCP's game server only.

+## Developer notes

+In general this app can be developed on many popular desktop platforms including Windows, MacOS and Linux.

+To setup a local development environment please follow the platform specific instructions for setting up development for a [fye app](https://docs.fyne.io/started/).
+Fyne is the GUI framework used by Eve Buddy.

 ## Credits

 "EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf.